AtharvaJadhav/personal-website/README.md

 to do:

-Creating a personal website similar to Derek Sivers' site at sive.rs is a great idea, especially if you're looking to share your ideas, projects, and learnings in a structured and accessible way.
-Here's a format you can consider for your website, inspired by Derek Sivers' style:

----

-# [Your Name]'s Personal Space

 ## Welcome Message

 - A brief introduction about who you are, your interests, and what this website is about.